SecondNewtonLaw/Global-Functions-Documentation/Libraries/Closures.md

 Creates and returns a new function that has the same behaviour as the passed function.
 > [!NOTE]
-> The new function must have the same environment as the old one.
+> The cloned function must have the same environment as the original.
 >
-> Hooking the new function must not affect the old one.
+> Any sort of modification to the original shouldn't affect the clone.
+Meaning that stuff like hooking the original will not affect the clone.

 ```luau
 function clonefunction(func: (...any) -> (...any)): (...any) -> (...any)